ScalingConfig#

 total_resources

-Map of total resources required for the trainer.
+Map of total resources required for training.

 trainer_resources